ibm-cloud-docs/dns-svcs/update-linked-zone.md

 * **-i, --instance value** is the instance name or ID.
 If not set, the context instance specified by `ibmcloud dns instance-target INSTANCE` is used.
 * **--output value** specifies the output format.
 Currently, `json` is the only supported format.

-## Updating a linked zone using the API
+## Updating a linked zone with the API
 {: #api-update-linked-zone}
 {: api}